 You Have to Pay Extra Fees for Luggage

-I recently visited Boracay, in the Philippines, which has an airport with a short runway.
+The island of Boracay, in the Philippines, has an airport with a short runway.
 Weight restrictions on luggage are extremely strict.
 If your checked bag weighs more than 10 kilograms you'll have to pay for every extra kilogram.
 If you're traveling with 30 kilograms worth of stuff you'll be looking at paying 10 times the cost of the flight, just to get your things on the plane!

 For less extreme scenarios, the case still stands.
 Budget airlines often don't include a luggage allowance in their fares, forcing you to purchase it based on weight.